MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-overview.md

 ### Start debugging

-You can perform single operation, press **F5** to start debugging.
+You can press **F5** as a single operation to start debugging.
 The Teams Toolkit starts to check prerequisites, registers Azure AD app, Teams app, and registers bot, starts services, and launches browser.

 ### Multi-target debugging